Using Google Ads Editor for Bulk Uploading Ads

 Why use Google Ads Editor?

 We are pleased to present the expert opinion of Atomic Leap’s ppc specialists.
 For individual ads, when adding just a couple of new ads into an account, you can do it straight from the Google Ads interface.
 However, when uploading many ads across multiple campaigns and ad-groups, it can be much easier to use the Editor.
 This is because you can create ads much quicker in Excel, then upload them all in one go using the editor.
-The editor can also let you see how everything will upload before putting it into the account, avoiding mistakes.

 • Campaign